Walbran Valley old-growth logging protests: Upper Walbran exclusion from deferrals

 The Upper Walbran Valley was specifically identified by the Old Growth Strategic Review's Technical Advisory Panel as a priority area requiring deferral to prevent irreversible biodiversity loss.
 Ministry officials acknowledged in 2025 that "there is some overlap with old growth technical advisory panel deferral areas" in Upper Walbran.
-However, when the BC government secured two-year deferrals for the adjacent Fairy Creek old-growth logging protests (1,184 hectares) and Central Walbran (1,489 hectares) in June 2021, it specifically excluded Upper Walbran from protection, leaving eight approved cut blocks open for logging.
+However, when the BC government secured two-year deferrals for the adjacent Fairy Creek (1,184 hectares) and Central Walbran (1,489 hectares) in June 2021, it specifically excluded Upper Walbran from protection, leaving eight approved cut blocks open for logging.

 The exclusion occurred despite the Upper Walbran containing some of Vancouver Island's last intact old-growth watersheds with thousand-year-old trees including giant Sitka spruce and western red cedar.
 Environmental organizations argued the decision prioritized immediate economic concerns over scientific recommendations for ecosystems at very high risk.
-The approved logging operations by Tsawak-qin Forestry were valued at approximately $3 million in timber revenue.
+The approved logging operations by Tsawak-qin Forestry were valued at approximately $3 million in timber revenue, and the Pacheedaht First Nation stands to receive stumpage revenue from the harvest.

 The blockade

 Establishment of Cougar Camp

-In late August 2025, protesters established a camp blocking a logging road in the Walbran Valley.
+On August 25, 2025, protesters established a camp blocking a logging road in the Walbran Valley.
 The camp, called "Cougar Camp" by blockaders, featured a large sculpture of a cougar made from wood reclaimed from past logging activity.
 The sculpture sat in the middle of the logging road, surrounded by small handmade wooden signs bearing slogans such as "Defend the old growth" and "Protect the sacred."
+Pacheedaht Elder Bill Jones was present at dawn on the first morning, leading approximately 30 people to block fallers from reaching the eight cut blocks.
 The blockade prevented Tsawak-qin Forestry from accessing tools, equipment, vehicles, and eight cut blocks on the other side of the blockade.
 Approximately 12 to 24 people were reported at the camp during early September, with tents and a sheltered kitchen area behind a fence made from rough planks of salvaged cedar.